-- A. In addition to assistance with childcare, Tribal TANF participants may also be eligible for other support services payments for up to twenty-four (24) months after they become employed and lose eligibility for the TANF cash grant due to excess income (i.e., income that exceeds the Tribal TANF eligibility standards).
+- A. In addition to services for childcare, Tribal TANF participants may also be eligible for other support services payments for up to twenty-four (24) months after they become employed and lose eligibility for the TANF cash grant due to excess income (i.e., income that exceeds the Tribal TANF eligibility standards).
 Case Managers will provide written justification for all support service decisions, including why the services is needed as related to TANF purposes and why the cost is appropriate.
 The justifications will be part of the case file for the TANF unit. - B. Assistance may be in the form of ancillary training required or necessary as a part of the employment or to retain employment and supportive services.
-Transitional assistance will be used to support the family in achieving self-sufficiency. (e.g., transportation, childcare, work clothes and tools that is directly related to maintaining unsubsidized employment). - C. May provide transitional services to participants until: - D. The family income exceeds 250% of the federal poverty income guidelines. - R E. For a period not to exceed 24 months, whichever comes first. - F. Client reaches the \$7,500.00 limit. - G. Families whose assistance will be extended through MOE, because the adult reached their 60 month time-limit will not be eligible to receive transitional assistance.
+Transitional assistance will be used to support the family in achieving self-sufficiency. (e.g., transportation, childcare, work clothes and tools that is directly related to maintaining unsubsidized employment). - C. May provide transitional services to participants until, the family income exceeds 250% of the federal poverty income guidelines, exceed the 24 months of services, or the client reaches the \$7,500 service limit, whichever comes first. - D. Families whose assistance will be extended through MOE, because the adult reached their 60 month time-limit will not be eligible to receive transitional assistance.

-12. ASSISTANCE
+14. CASH ASSISTANCE

-- A. CASH ASSISTANCE - B. If applicant has received diversion assistance, under 10.2, the applicant will not be eligible for TANF cash assistance services for 12 months. - C. KTTP will provide eligible needy families monthly assistance as defined in 45 CFR 286.10 in the form of cash, checks, vouchers, or other forms of benefits designed to meet a family's ongoing basic needs such as food, clothing, shelter, household goods, utilities, personal care items, and general incidental expenses.
-This includes child care and transportation assistance for those TANF recipients who are participating in work activities but are not employed. - D. Yearly cost of living adjustments may be applied to cash assistance payments as funds are available.
+A. KTTP will provide eligible needy families monthly assistance as defined in 45 CFR 286.10 in the form of cash, checks, vouchers, or other forms of benefits designed to meet a family's ongoing basic needs such as food, clothing, shelter, household goods, utilities, personal care items, and general incidental expenses.
+This includes child care and transportation assistance for those TANF recipients who are participating in work activities but are not employed.

+- B. Yearly cost of living adjustments may be applied to cash assistance payments as funds are available. - C. If applicant has received diversion assistance, the applicant will not be eligible for TANF cash assistance services for 5 years.